What is the Best Font for a Resume?

 1. Times New Roman

-Times New Roman is widely-considered the best resume font.
-It’s the most classic and traditional font to use on a resume.
+Times New Roman is widely-considered the most classic and traditional font to use on a resume.
 If you want to play it safe, this is the #1 font to use.

 In modern MS Windows applications, Calibri is often used as the default font.
 As such, it’s considered a convenient option for writing resumes, especially for people just starting to look for jobs.
 Calibri is professional, but its interesting design also makes it visually appealing to most readers.

 However, the most important limitation to keep in mind with Calibri is that some interviewers may consider it lackluster and low-effort, as it is a default font in Word.
-The recruiter may feel that the candidate does not pay attention to the finer details and that they just went with what was easy.
+The recruiter may feel that the candidate does not pay attention to the finer details and that they just went with what was easiest – not the best impression to leave an interviewer with.

-Georgia is one of the most commonly used fonts.
-To some, it’s seen as a more modern Serif font as compared to Garamond.
+Georgia is one of the most commonly used fonts, period – for resumes or anything .
+To some, it’s seen as a more modern Serif font, as compared to Garamond.
 Georgia somewhat resembles Times New Roman but has been upgraded to appear more modern and to be easier to read.

 Fonts come with specific features that can determine and affect the perspective of the reader.
 A specific font comes in different: